ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 ```

 We have also uploaded the `nytimes.json` that was generated after running the above piece of code.
-The structure of this file is:
+The structure of this file after adding the new parser is:
 ```
     [
     {"title": "Korea Talks Begin as Kim Jong-un Crosses to South's Side of DMZ",